Newcastle University Undergraduate Tuition Fees

-Newcastle University has guaranteed that EU students entering our University in 2016 and 2017 will pay the UK (Home) rate of fee for the full duration of their programme of study.
+Newcastle University has guaranteed that EU students entering our University in 2017 will pay the UK (Home) rate of fee for the full duration of their programme of study.

-In terms of student financial support, EU students who are currently at UK universities and those entering in 2016 and 2017 will receive student loan support from the UK Government for the duration of their course.
+In terms of student financial support, EU students who are currently at UK universities and those entering in 2017 will receive student loan support from the UK Government for the duration of their course.

 Key tuition fee facts